Athanasioschourlias/pesonal-web-page-v3-server/README.md

     - Re-taging a local image -> ```docker tag <existing-image> <hub-user>/<already-created-repo-name>[:<tag>]```
     - By committing changes -> ```docker tag <existing-container> <hub-user>/<already-created-repo-name>[:<tag>]```

+  - To build an image from the server

+    1. cd to the dockerfiles
+    2. run -> `docker build -f ./<dockerfile-name> -t athanasioschourlias/webpage-server:[tag] ../../` (The "../../", is setting the docker context for the build.)

 - ###Development enviroment

   - To start the server in a development enviroment -> ``docker-compose -p <servername> --env-file ../env/.env -f docker-compose.yml up --build -d``